yanhui002/UEA/README.md

-# Unified and Efficient Adversary (UEA) for Faster-rcnn and SSD300 both for image and video object detection.
+# Unified and Efficient Adversary (UEA)
+UEA is designed for attacking Faster-rcnn and SSD300 both for image and video object detection.